 How to make an indie film

-Your independent film process will vary from other feature films.
+Your independent film process will vary from other feature films – especially if you decide to do something like stop motion animation (did someone say tedious?).
 But below are some tips to get you started without the big-wig film companies.

 #1.
 Secure the script